-Only the course instructor has access to the results of her/his Midterm Check-In.
+Only the course instructor has access to the results of their Midterm Check-In.

 The midterm feedback provides an opportunity for you to reflect on your teaching and the course and possibly make adjustments to the course.
 You may want to discuss your Midterm Check-In results with a trusted colleague and talk about their implications.
-You can also book an appointment to discuss your questionnaire results with a member of the Teaching Support Centre.
+You can also book an appointment to discuss your questionnaire results with a member of the Centre for Teaching and Learning.

 It is very important when collecting midterm feedback that you "close the feedback loop"; that you discuss the feedback you received and the actions that will result from that feedback with your students.
 If your students feel that you are not taking their feedback seriously, they will be less likely to provide feedback in the future.